 Why it is so important to decide in which direction you’ll go?

 What is your product worth to your customers?
 Does it save them money or time?
-If that is the case, then you can base the price more on the value that it has for customers instead of minimally exceeding its production price.
+If that is the case, then you can base the price more on its value for customers instead of minimally exceeding its production price.

-There are many factors that should be taken into consideration when deciding on a product pricing strategy.
-Therefore, it would be useful to run a few pricing calculations in order to come up with the best solution.
-There are a few of them that you can use as a starting point:
+Many factors should be taken into consideration when deciding on a product pricing strategy.
+Therefore, it would be useful to run a few pricing calculations to come up with the best solution.

 Cost-plus pricing: this should be your minimum price.
 You need to set a price that will cover your production costs.
-After all, your aim is to make some profit.
+After all, you aim to make some profit.

 Fair pricing: no matter how good or useful your product/service is, no one will be willing to pay for it if they find the price unfairly high

 However, checking out the overall profitability of your company every month is not enough.
 You have to focus on the profitability of every product you sell.
-That means you have to analyze your product one by one.
-Such great analysis is a matter of time and a huge effort.
+That means you have to analyze your product pricing one by one.
+Such a great analysis usually takes a lot of precious time and effort to perform.

-After everything being said, we can come to the conclusion.
+After everything is said, we can conclude.
 One of the most important things to focus on is listening to your customers.
 The second one is to keep track of your competitors.
 And finally, have a budget action plan in place.
-Remember, in order to maximize profitability, you must achieve balance.
+Remember, to maximize profitability, you must achieve balance.
 That means finding an optimal price.